SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 message will end up in.
 Once the message *is* in a queue... it just sits there.. and waits!

-The second part of the equation is your "worker" - the thing thing *consumes* messages.
+The second part of the equation is your "worker" - the thing that *consumes* messages.
 The worker is the *opposite* of the sender: it doesn't know *anything* about *exchanges*.
 It just says:

 > Hey!
 Give me the next message in the "messages" queue.

-We send messages to exchanges, RabbitMQ routes those to queues, and we consume from the queues.
-The exchange is a new, extra layer... but it's still a pretty simple setup.
+We send messages to exchanges, RabbitMQ routes those to queues, and we consume from those queues.
+The exchange is a new, extra layer... but the end-result is still pretty simple.

 Phew!
 Before we try to run our worker, let's upload 4 photos.
 Then.... if you look at the `messages` queue... and refresh.... there it is!
 It has 7 messages!